Zhang Xiu (warlord)

 Zhang Xiu (died 207) was a military general and minor warlord who lived during the late Eastern Han dynasty of China.
 In 197, he clashed with the warlord Cao Cao, who was then the de facto head of the Han central government, at the Battle of Wancheng and subsequent skirmishes.
 However, in 200, he heeded the suggestion from his adviser Jia Xu and surrendered to Cao Cao, who accepted his surrender and appointed him as a general.
 Having fought on Cao Cao's side at the decisive Battle of Guandu against a rival warlord Yuan Shao and in the subsequent campaigns against Yuan Shao's heirs, Zhang Xiu made great contributions during his service under Cao Cao.
 In 207, he died en route to joining Cao Cao on a campaign against the Wuhuan tribes.
 The Han imperial court honoured with the posthumous title "Marquis Ding".

 Life

+Zhang Xiu was from Zuli County (祖厲縣), Wuwei Commandery (武威郡), which is in present-day Jingyuan County, Gansu.
+He was a distant nephew of Zhang Ji, who served under the tyrannical warlord Dong Zhuo.

+During the Liang Province rebellion, Zhang Xiu was still a minor county official at Zuli.
+A rebel from Jincheng by the name of Qu Sheng (麴勝) had killed the Chief (長) of Zuli by the name of Liu Jun (劉雋); Zhang Xiu managed to kill Qu Sheng in return.
+This act won him the praise of many people in Zuli.